AndrewThomas63/OsTicket-PreReq/README.md

 my password.

 ![Screenshot (150)](https://github.com/user-attachments/assets/0bf1a09c-4e54-487b-84b4-354c3c1cdff6)
-This is the code that I used to change change the current password to a new one, so I could log in
+I Used PHP code to change change the current password to a new one, so I could log in

 ![Screenshot (147)](https://github.com/user-attachments/assets/4dd38bf0-1cbb-408d-8fac-a262e31bbad7)
 This shows that I successfully installed the database with all the contents in the database